 The great thing about this mountain is that it has a lot of cool features and is only an hour from Portland.

 From the south (Portland), take I-5 or I-205 across the Columbia River and take Washington State Highway 14 to the east (sign says to Camas).
 At milepost 16, turn left at the Washougal/15th Street sign.
 Follow this north through town as it becomes Washougal River Road.
 Go 6.7 miles and turn left at a small white sign on the left that says Bear Prairie.
 Go 3 miles to Skamania Mines Road and turn left.
 Go 2.5 miles to gravel road 1200 and turn left again.
-Go about 5 and 1/2 miles to the trailhead, a wide area in the road lined with wooden posts and rails.
+Go about 5 and 1/2 miles to the trailhead, a wide area in the road now lined by concrete barrier with a restroom.
 On the south (left) side of the road is a trail to Larch Mountain, this is NOT the trail you want.
-You want the one on the north side of the road with no sign and a small post that says (currently as of November, 2002) trail out at Hidden Falls.
-Don't worry about it, you're not going that far.
+You want the unsigned one on the north side of the road.

 You can also access this from the other side (north) by taking Highway 503 from Vancouver.
 About 6.5 miles past Battle Ground, turn right on Rock Creek Road (becomes Lucia Falls Road) and go 8.8 miles.
 Turn right on County Road 12 and go 1.9 miles.
 Turn right on Dole Valley Road (becomes gravel Road L1000).
 Go 5.1 miles until you veer left onto Road L1200 and go 4.5 miles to the same trailhead.